-On 123FormBuilder you can create new posts in your WordPress site through form submissions.
+On the 123FormBuilder form creator, you can create new posts on your WordPress site through form submissions.
 You’ll need the 123FormBuilder plugin for WordPress and the steps described below to create a new post after each submission.
-To create posts through form submissions, go to the Settings → 3rd party Apps section of your form and add WordPress Posts.
+To create posts through form submissions, go to the Integrations section of your form, and add WordPress.
 The application box will drop as seen in the image below:

 1. Provide the URL of your WordPress blog and click on Connect to WordPress.